 - to provide and maintain a workplace that is safe and without risk to the health of employees.
 This responsibility extends to contractors for routine tasks over which the employer has management.
-For contractors completing non-routine tasks, the employer must ensure that the service's daily operations and layout do not pose unreasonable risks see - to ensure other individuals, such as families and visitors, are not exposed to health and safety risks arising from the organisation's activities - to consult with employees about OHS matters that will, or will likely, affect employees directly, including identifying hazards and assessing risks, and making decisions about risk control measures.
-The OHS Act places the responsibility on employees for: - taking care of their own safety and the safety of others who may be affected by their actions E - co-operating with reasonable OHS actions taken by the employer, including following guidelines, attending OHS-related training, reporting incidents, co-operating with OHS investigations, encouraging good OHS practice with fellow employees and others at the service, and assisting the employer with conducting OHS inspections during operating hours [1] - not interfering with safety equipment provided at the service, such as fire extinguishers.
+For contractors completing non-routine tasks, the employer must ensure that the service's daily operations and layout do not pose unreasonable risks - to ensure other individuals, such as families and visitors, are not exposed to health and safety risks arising from the organisation's activities - to consult with employees about OHS matters that will, or will likely, affect employees directly, including identifying hazards and assessing risks, and making decisions about risk control measures.
+The OHS Act places the responsibility on employees for: - taking care of their own safety and the safety of others who may be affected by their actions - co-operating with reasonable OHS actions taken by the employer, including following guidelines, attending OHS-related training, reporting incidents, co-operating with OHS investigations, encouraging good OHS practice with fellow employees and others at the service, and assisting the employer with conducting OHS inspections during operating hours - not interfering with safety equipment provided at the service, such as fire extinguishers.

-Risk Minimisation Strategies and Assessments SEP
+Risk Minimisation Strategies and Assessments

 The centre follows clear risk minimisation strategies, supported by clear policies and procedures for specific areas of child safety that help ensure that the environment and practices at the centre are child safe.
 Centre policies and procedures relate to all matters specified in Regulation 168(2).
 Risks in the child's physical environment are minimised by the completion of a number of comprehensive Risk Assessments and Risk Minimisation Plans that ensure the safety of buildings, grounds, equipment, materials and furniture used at the service, and the safe storage and use of dangerous substances such as cleaning products and chemicals.
+The centre recognises that children benefit from growing up in a natural environment that provides challenges and interests and assists children in their physical and sensory development.
+Children are supervised at all times and appropriate risk assessments are conducted in relation to all aspects of the operation of the centre.